 It is however stated in the Kevatta Sutta that Maha Brahma acknowledged the supremacy of the Buddha’s wisdom.
 Does this mean there is a possibility that his heavens’ inhabitants might be encouraged to learn and practise the Dharma?
 Even if so, it is surely much more advisable to seek birth in Pure Land to learn the Dharma directly from a fully enlightened Buddha – where enlightenment is guaranteed, along with many myriad blessings.
-The best known Pure Land is Amitabha Buddha’s (Sukhavati Vyuha: Land of Ultimate Bliss).
+The best known Pure Land is Amitabha Buddha’s (Pure Land of Ultimate Bliss).

 What are the key differences between (Maha) Brahma’s heaven(s) and Pure Lands?
 (1) The Brahma heavens are still within the wheel of life and death, trapped within Samsara’s realms of good and evil.
 Pure Lands are beyond cyclic planes of existence.
 They are pure realms that directly facilitate purity, to transcend good and evil.
 Some believe Pure Lands are within the Pure Abodes (Suddhavasa), where Anagamis (Non-Returners) are also born, before attaining Arahanthood in that lifetime.
 This resembles how Pure Lands guarantee enlightenment.
+However, traditionally, Pure Land is said to be out of the Three Realms, though it might also be where it leads out of them.

-(2) Due to possessing great merits, the inhabitants of Brahma heaven(s) have very long lifespans, creating the illusion of being in an ‘eternal heaven’, while possessing ‘eternal life’ and bliss.
-They are however, still subject to rebirth in Samsara once their merits are depleted – if they do not attain enlightenment in time.
+(2) Due to possessing great positive karma, the inhabitants of Brahma heaven(s) have very long lifespans, creating the illusion of being in an ‘eternal heaven’, while possessing ‘eternal life’ and bliss.
+They are however, still subject to rebirth in Samsara once their positive karma is depleted – if they do not attain enlightenment in time.
 They are also mostly unaware that there are much higher planes of heavens, such as Suddhavasa, which do not expire, with the presence of beings who live much longer, while experiencing more sublime bliss.
 Pure Lands are truly eternal as they are manifestations of Buddhas’ infinite compassion.
 With the blessings shared by the presiding Buddhas coupled by diligent spiritual cultivation spurred by Pure Lands’ conducive environment, their inhabitants are no longer subject to karmic rebirth in Samsara (will not retrogress), and will definitely attain liberation.

 An additional note (from http://moonpointer.com/pureland/2011/12/14/is-pureland-here-or-there-now-or-later/): ‘…the Buddha never taught the existence of an eternal or perfect heaven created by any unenlightened god with limited merits, compassion and wisdom; while the Buddha taught about the existence of immeasurably long-lasting Pure Lands created by fully enlightened Buddhas with perfect merits, compassion and wisdom.
 (The Buddha also taught that there is no omnipotent, omniscient and omni-benevolent creator god because if there is one, there would be no trace of suffering at all.)
-In case it is mistaken that Pure Land is exactly the same as, or even comparable to the usual concept of heaven, the Buddha says this in the Infinite Life Sutra to highlight the supremacy of Pure Land in contrast to general heavenly planes:
+In case it is mistaken that Pure Land is exactly the same as, or even comparable to the usual concept of heaven, the Buddha says this in the Immeasurable Life Sutra to highlight the supremacy of Pure Land in contrast to general heavenly planes:

 “Even though a king is the noblest of all men and has a regal countenance, if he is compared with a wheel-turning monarch, he will appear as base and inferior as a beggar beside a king.
 Likewise, however excellent and unrivaled the majestic appearance of such a monarch may be, if he is compared with the lord of the Heaven of the Thirty-three Gods, he will also appear incomparably inferior, even ten thousands kotis of times more so.
 Again, if this heavenly lord is compared with the lord of the Sixth Heaven, he will appear a hundred thousand kotis of times inferior.
-If the lord of the Sixth Heaven is compared with a bodhisattva or a shravaka dwelling in the land of Amitayus [Amitabha Buddha; Amituofo], his countenance and appearance will be far from matching those of the bodhisattva or shravaka, being a thousand million kotis of times or even incalculable times inferior.”’
+If the lord of the Sixth Heaven is compared with a Bodhisattva or a Sravaka dwelling in the land of Amitayus [Amitabha Buddha; Amituofo], his countenance and appearance will be far from matching those of the Bodhisattva or Sravaka, being a thousand million kotis of times or even incalculable times inferior.”’

 Books On Atheism